• Skip to main content

 Grilled grouper on a white plate topped with mango salsa

-What to serve with grilled grouper?
+What to serve with grilled grouper fillets?

 Other side dishes that would complement this dish include Southern Potato Salad, Southern Baked Mac and Cheese, Southern Deviled Eggs, and Grilled Vegetable Kabobs.

-How to store and reheat leftovers
+How to store and reheat leftover grilled grouper

 • Store any leftover mango salsa in a separate airtight container in the fridge.
 It's best enjoyed within 2-3 days while the fruit is still fresh and vibrant.